Wearables

 Quick comparison

-"The best wearable for your spins is the one you will actually wear every night.
-Accuracy gaps between leading devices are smaller than the gap between worn and not-worn."
+"The most useful wearable for your spins is the one you will actually wear every night."

-What to do if you have not bought yet
+How to choose if you have not bought yet

 Already have a wearable?